The Power of EMDR Therapy and Cognitive Behavioral Therapy

 At Bay Area Counseling & Consultation, our experience and certified therapists are committed to providing client-centered care.
 We prioritize evidence-based practices, ensuring our clients receive the most effective and up-to-date treatments.
 Our compassionate and supportive approach helps clients feel safe and empowered throughout their therapy journey.

-Getting Start
+Getting Started

 We invite you to schedule an initial consultation if you are considering therapy.
 We will assess your needs and goals during this session and collaboratively develop a personalized treatment plan.
 Our ongoing support and regular reassessments ensure that your therapy always aligns with your progress and evolving needs.